anantajitjg/jquery-tabs/README.md

-# jquery-tabs
+# jQuery Tabs
-jQuery plugin to create horizontal and vertical tabs
+A very lightweight jQuery plugin to create simple horizontal and vertical tabs.